The Admin Interface

 link on the left

 of each table entry.
-The home button will take you to the home of each configuration and the .cphrase file,
+The home button will take you to the home of each configuration.
+The .cphrase file,

 buttons will take you to the corresponding files for the given configuration.
 The checkbox on the far left lets